The Cheyenne Vision Clinic has been involved with the diagnosis, treatment, and management of LASIK patients for over 15 years.

 Patients seek his care around the world.

 Eye Center of Northern Colorado

 Dr. Foster graduated from Brigham Young University, Cum Laude, and then received his M.D. degree from the University of Utah with AOA Honors.
 He completed his residency in Ophthalmology at the Moran Eye Center, and scored in the top one percent nationally of board certifying ophthalmologists.
 He then received post residency training in retinal laser and refractive surgery before joining the Eye Center of Northern Colorado, in Ft Collins in 1995.
 Dr Foster’s practice focuses on custom cataract correction and refractive surgery to restore vision and decrease the need for distance and reading glasses.
-This is accomplished through eye-enhancing cataract correction with near focusing lens implants (Restor, Rezoom, and Crystalens), laser vision correction (LASIK and PRK), phakic IOL’s, and CK.
+This is accomplished through eye-enhancing cataract correction with near focusing lens implants (Restor, Rezoom, and Crystalens), laser vision correction (LASIK and PRK), and phakic IOL’s.